pUrGe12/pUrGe12.github.io/content/blog/gsoc_blog.md

 6. graph.py

 There are no major revisions to file in the future (probably some small nitty-gritties here and there) so will fix the as they come up.

+---

+Today is May 23rd.
+I did some work on GI attacks yesterday, back to full time gsoc work today.
+So, I'll be starting with a few test cases again cause those are simple and easy.
+Then I am thinking I should get the peripherals over with and finish off the UI improvements and keep it safe to push later.

+The rebasing won't be difficult cause those files were never changed, so I will do that to.
+Its just important to keep track of which branch serves what purpose!
+Honestly I don't want to redo this work.

+I did some for module.py.
+This is soo boring and hard man.

+1. core/ip.py
+2. api/engine.py
+3. api/core.py
+4. core/die.py
+5. core/fuzzer.py
+6. core/graph.py
+7. core/module.py (69%)

+Will have to revist this.
+Let's finalize the ones for web dev.

+Please to look in `adding-wordist-change-option` branch.
+It contains the rebased version of the webdev changes (the custom wordlist addition options).
+I will now finish the huey thingie as well.
+Had some missing things there.
+Tonights for that (after dinner)